kilmajster/keycloak-event-listener-slack/README.md

-Last step is to add app you just created to specific channel, to do that simply mention app by name at the desired channel, for e.g. `@Keycloak`, slack will ask if you want to add app to channel, click accept button.
+Last step is to add app you just created to specific channel, to do that simply mention app by name at the desired channel, for e.g. `@Keycloak`, Slack will ask if you want to add app to channel, click accept button.

 <p align="center">
     <img src="./.github/docs/adding-app-to-channel.png" alt="Adding app to Slack channel">